JohnEarnest/Zara/Readme.md

 > Zarathustra is a completely original strategy game for 2-4 players who attempt to dominate the playing field with specially-designed tiles marked with swords and shields.
 Swords attack other tiles, and shields protect tiles from others' attacks.
 But watch out -- your shields could protect other players' tiles, and your swords could destroy your own tiles.
 This isn't Mahjongg, folks.
 It's war.

 I stumbled across the game in an old shareware CD and I was surprised at its depth and elegance, so I decided to try to recreate it for a modern audience.
 I managed to contact Mark, and he graciously agreed to place the original game and its rules under a Creative Commons license- see below.
-Some comments from mark about the creation of _Zarathustra_:
+Some comments from Mark about the creation of _Zarathustra_:

 > I do not really consider myself to have been much of a shareware author.
 This was simply something I wrote to practice Visual Basic, which I later came to abhor, then released it to see what would happen.
 I do not remember ever actually getting any revenue from it, but I did not really care.
 >